 • What is your preferred option?

-• What would be the next best thing if this is not possible?
+• What would be the next best thing if this were not possible?

 • How will you start it?

-Sometimes, in GROW models, the W is listed as WRAP UP.
+Sometimes, in GROW models, the W is listed as “Wrap Up” or “Way Forward.”

 Questions in this area might include: